TheLacus/daggerfall-unity-mods/VibrantWind/ReadMe.txt

 Console Commands
 ----------------
-- set_weather {0-6}
+- set_weather {index}
-Daggerfall Unity; Changes weather with index from pleasants to non pleasants (0: sunny, 6: snow).
+Changes weather with index from pleasants to non pleasants (0: sunny, 6: snow).

-- vwind_getstrength
-Get current strength of wind.

-- vwind_forceweather
-Set a weather for this mod; does not affect game weather.

 - vwind_toggle
 Disable mod.
 When the game loads new terrains, they will use a default of 0.5 for all values.
-Use the same command to re-enable it; changes are applied immediately.
+Use the same command to re-enable it; new values are applied immediately.

+- vwind_debug {mode}
+0: Get current wind strength.
+1: Set weather for wind strength; does not affet game weather.
+2: Test all weathers in succession and print all values to log.

 Compatibility
 -------------
+Vibrant Wind show its best with mods that add terrain details (grass) and wind-supported models for the Trees system.
+Works great with RealGrass by Uncanny_Valley and TheLacus.

+Particle systems must include "External Forces" module to support wind (and be affected by this mod).

-This mod is compatible with every mod, including eventual weather mods, provided that it doesn't affect terrainData wind settings or WindZone.
+It's probably not compatible with other mods that affect TerrainData waving settings or WindZone settings.

 Changelog
 ---------
 * 0.4
 - Support for WindZone (trees, particles).
+- Reorganization of console commands.

 * 0.3
 - Set speed, bending and size separately.